- Associate Professor Kim Alexander

 - Professional memberships

-Cancer Nurses Society of Australia (Research Committee), International Society of Nurses in Cancer Care, Oncology Nursing Society, Clinical Oncology Society of Australia, Sigma Theta Tau International
+Cancer Nurses Society of Australia (Chair, Research Committee), International Society of Nurses in Cancer Care, Oncology Nursing Society, Clinical Oncology Society of Australia, International Society for Quality of Life Research, Sigma Theta Tau International

 Quality of Life, Genetics, Cancer

-Background Kim is as a Senior Lecturer for the School of Nursing, Queensland University of Technology and as a Senior Research Fellow for Holy Spirit Northside Private Hospital.
-Kim is a registered nurse with a clinical background in oncology and haematology with cross-disciplinary research experience in nursing, epidemiology, genetics, and patients outcomes (i.e. cancer risk, symptom experience and quality of life).
+Background Kim is as a Senior Lecturer for the School of Nursing, Queensland University of Technology and as a Senior Research Fellow for Holy Spirit Northside Private Hospital (HSNPH).
+Kim is a registered nurse with a clinical background in oncology and haematology with cross-disciplinary research experience in nursing, epidemiology, genetics, patients outcomes (i.e. cancer risk, symptom experience and quality of life) and personalised health care.